I. Division Information

 - Advanced Placement (AP) information to include percentage of students who take AP courses and percentage of students who take AP tests

-- International Baccalaureate (IB) or Cambridge course information to include percentage of students who are enrolled in IB or Cambridge programs and percentage of students who receive IB or Cambridge Diplomas
+- International Baccalaureate (IB) and Cambridge course information to include percentage of students who are enrolled in IB or Cambridge programs and percentage of students who receive IB or Cambridge Diplomas

 - college-level course information to include percentage of students who take college-level courses including dual enrollment courses

-- number and percentage of (i) graduates by diploma type as prescribed by the Board of Education, (ii) certificates awarded to the senior class including high school equivalency credentials, and (iii) students who do not complete high school
+- number and percentage of (i) graduates by diploma type as prescribed by the Board of Education, (ii) certificates awarded to the senior class including high school equivalency preparation program credentials approved by the Board of Education, and (iii) students who do not complete high school

 - number and percentage of drop-outs